Disasters, Conflicts and Migration

 Climate and Weather

-Nepal's climate varies with its topography.
-It ranges from sub-tropical to arctic depending upon the altitude.
-The Terai region has a hot and humid climate.
-The mid-land region are pleasant almost all the year round although winter nights are cool.
-The northern mountain region, around an altitude above 3,353 m, has an alpine climate with considerably lower temperatures in winter.
+Nepal's climate ranges from sub-tropical to arctic depending upon the altitude.
+The plain lands of Terai region has a hot and humid climate.
+The mid-hill region is pleasant almost the year-round although winter nights are cool.
+The northern mountainous region, around an altitude 3,353 m and above, has an alpine climate with considerably lower temperatures in winter.

 Summer: Summer, which is May to August, is the hottest season in Nepal.
 Hot but dry days are more comfortable than monsoon days which are hot and humid.

 Autumn: Autumn, from September to November, begins with the end of monsoon season and ends with beginning of winter in November.
 It is also a festival season.

 Winter: Winter is from November through February.
 Winter days are dry with few rains.
 A typical day in the Kathmandu valley in winter season is as warm as 20° C on a sunny day but night temperatures fall below freezing.
 Western Nepal has more rain than Eastern Nepal in the winter.

 Spring: Spring, from February to April, begins with occasional showers and rain.
 The days are mild and can be a little hazy if there are no showers for a long period.

 Seasonal Effects on Transport

 Primary Road Transport